 So what is leather?

 Leather is simply preserved animal skin and we actually know how skin deteriorates, or rather not deteriorate because we have them on our own bodies.
-If skin were to peel and crack as the above photos, humans would have been goners.
+If skin were to peel and crack as the above photos, humans i.e. you, are in serious trouble.

-From another perspective, leather bags that boast prices in excess of $20,000.00 would have absolutely no basis whatsoever if leather deteriorated so easily and as such.
+From another perspective, leather bags that boast prices in excess of $20,000.00 would have absolutely no basis whatsoever if leather deteriorated so easily and as above.

 Also, soldiers would have to change their “leather” boots daily just by walking through vines and undergrowth as they inflict deep injuries into the sturdiest of real leather.

-Armed with the knowledge above, I recommend Aquila, our very own home grown men’s fashion store.
+Armed with the fun facts above, I recommend Aquila, our very own home grown men’s fashion store.

-With most belts priced at a little less than $100.00, customers are guaranteed full grain leather belts (the technical term for real leather), to replace the old belt straps on their branded buckles.
+With most belts averaging $120.00, customers are guaranteed full grain leather belts (the technical term for real leather), to replace the old belt straps on their branded buckles.

-Guaranteed material aside, Aquila also caters to a wide range of buckle structures and specifications such as thin belts, skinny belts, tracked ratchet belts, slide belts with no holes etc.
+Guaranteed real leather aside, Aquila also caters to a wide range of buckle structures and specifications such as thin belts, skinny belts, tracked ratchet belts, slide belts with no holes etc.

 Thin belts are not the same as skinny/narrow belts!